salilab/imp/modules/rmf/README.md

  IMP.rmf supports I/O of IMP::atom::Hierarchy and associated types as
  well as output of IMP::display::Geometry, IMP::Restraint and arbitrary IMP::Particles.
 For each of these there are methods like:
- - IMP::rmf::add_hierarchies() to add them to an RMF file, note, this does not, for various reasons, write the state to frame 0.
+ - IMP::rmf::add_hierarchies() to add them to an RMF file (note this does not, for various reasons, write the state to frame 0)
  - IMP::rmf::create_hierarchies() to create hierarchies from an RMF file
- - IMP::rmf::link_hierarchies() to link existing hierarchies to a corresponding ones in the rmf file
+ - IMP::rmf::link_hierarchies() to link existing hierarchies to corresponding ones in the RMF file

  Once objects are linked/added/created, they are attached to the RMF file.
  IMP::rmf::load_frame() can be used to change the state of the linked objects